lucasvtiradentes/cscan/packages/cscan-core/README.md

 ## 🎺 Overview

-High-performance Rust core for TypeScript/TSX code scanning.
-Provides AST-based analysis via SWC, parallel file processing with Rayon, and JSON-RPC server for VSCode integration.
+High-performance Rust engine for validating code patterns, detecting anti-patterns, and enforcing architectural conventions in TypeScript/TSX.
+Powered by SWC AST analysis, Rayon parallelism, and JSON-RPC for VSCode integration.

 <a name="TOC"></a>